Single- versus Multi-Carrier Terahertz-Band Communications: A Comparative Study: Introduction

-Other novel WFs target specific THz use cases and constraints.
+Other novel waveforms target specific THz use cases and constraints.
 For instance, zero-crossing modulation \cite{fettweis2019zero} uses temporal oversampling and 1-bit quantization to relax hardware requirements, such as in the digital-to-analog converter (DAC) and analog-to-digital converter (ADC).
-Furthermore, orthogonal time-frequency space (OTFS) modulation \cite{hadani2017orthogonal} is tailored for time-variant (TV) channels and high Doppler spreads, which arise in high-speed THz communication scenarios such as vehicle-to-everything (V2X), drone, and ultra-high-speed rail communications.
-OTFS is superior in block error rate performance to CP-OFDM when assuming mmWave LoS V2X channels \cite{wiffen2018comparison}; also when accounting for oscillator phase noise (PHN) impairments \cite{surabhi2019otfs}.
+Furthermore, orthogonal time-frequency space (OTFS) waveform \cite{hadani2017orthogonal} is tailored for time-variant (TV) channels and high Doppler spreads, which arise in high-speed THz communication scenarios such as vehicle-to-everything (V2X), drone, and ultra-high-speed rail communications.
+OTFS is superior in block error rate performance to CP-OFDM when assuming mmWave LoS V2X channels \cite{wiffen2018comparison}; also when accounting for oscillator PHN impairments \cite{surabhi2019otfs}.
+To meet the THz integrated sensing and communication (ISAC) requirements, the utilization of DFT-s-OFDM, with some modifications, is discussed in~\cite{wu2021sensing}.
+Most recently, a novel scheme called DFT-s-OTFS is proposed \cite{wu2021dft,wu2022dft} to address the severe Doppler effects and PAPR challenges of THz ISAC.